quickwit-oss/quickwit/docs/ingest-data/ingest-api.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In this tutorial, we will describe how to send data in Quickwit using the ingest API.
+In this tutorial, we will describe how to send data to Quickwit using the ingest API.

-You will need a [local Quickwit instance](/docs/get-started/installation) up and running to follow this tutorial.
+You will need a [local Quickwit instance](../get-started/installation) up and running to follow this tutorial.

 To start it, run `./quickwit run` in a terminal.

-### Create an index
+## Create an index

 First, let's create a schemaless index.